-Below are a few steps to check if the PostgreSQL Operator is up and running.
+Below are a few steps to check if PGO: the Postgres Operator is up and running.

-By default, the PostgreSQL Operator installs into a namespace called pgo.
-First, see that the Kubernetes Deployment of the Operator exists and is healthy:
+By default, PGO installs into a namespace called pgo.
+First, see that the Kubernetes Deployment of PGO exists and is healthy:

 '''

 kubectl -n pgo get deployments

 '''